sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 ---
 title: "Do LLMs tell the truth about the health topics where it matters most?"
-date: 2026-02-02
+date: 2026-02-06
-draft: true
 featured: true
 tags: ["ai","health","calypta"]
 summary: "I asked the major LLMs some sharply contested health claims, and found some interesting patterns."
 ---

 In [a recent Substack post](https://substack.com/@dylanmatthews/p-184342590), Dylan Matthews articulated a contrast between social media as *diverging* (personalized algorithms pushing users toward fragmented, extreme versions of reality) vs. LLMs as *converging* media.
-His point was that LLMs are the same for everyone.
-We're all at least *starting* from the same place when we prompt them initially.
-While he touches briefly on other questions, he focuses mainly on this *uniformity* property.
+His point is that we're all at least starting from the same place when we prompt them initially.
+While touching briefly on other questions he focuses mainly on this uniformity property.

 But there's a further question he doesn't really address: is the thing they converge on actually *true*?
 Because it's one thing to show that all the major models say the same thing.
 It's another to show that the thing they say is *correct*.

 I have a strong opinion on this: I think they do indeed converge on something approximating the truth in many areas.
-[This is one reason I'm building tools to fight health misinformation using LLMs.](https://calyptahealth.com) In my own experiments, I've seen some of the leading LLMs do exactly this in conversations with hesitant parents about the MMR vaccine.
+[This is one reason I'm building tools that use LLMs to help people make wiser health choices.](https://calyptahealth.com) In my own experiments, I've seen some of the leading LLMs do exactly this in conversations with parents about vaccines.

-But it struck me, reading Matthews' piece, that I hadn't investigated this systematically.
+But it occurred to me, reading Matthews' piece, that I hadn't investigated this systematically.
 So I gave it a whirl.
 I asked all the major LLMs about some contentious medical topics.
 Each topic has a vibrant community of "skeptics."
 Some are well-intentioned, others are opportunistic grifters, but they're all vocal and persistent.

-Maybe not surprising, but here's what I found: *on the whole, the models get settled science spot-on.*
+And maybe this isn't surprising, but I found that *on the whole, the models get settled science spot-on.*

-When pressed to quantify their credences, some differences between the models became apparent.
-In this comparison, interestingly, Grok performed arguably the best, with Sonnet 4.5 a close second.
-The X platform algorithmically amplifies conspiracy theories, but Grok is perfectly capable of debunking them.[^grok]
+Only when pressed to quantify their credences did some differences between the models become apparent.
+In this comparison, interestingly, Grok performed arguably best, with Sonnet 4.5 a close second.
+X may algorithmically amplify conspiracy theories, but Grok is perfectly capable of debunking them.[^grok]

 [^grok]: Elon has a refrain that the goal of Grok, and of powerful AI in general, should be to be "maximally truth-seeking."
-As a singular overriding imperative this is of course an alignment nightmare.
-Taken to its logical conclusion it would guarantee human extinction, because the atoms we're made of would be useful for giant particle accelerators and telescopes.
+As an overriding imperative this is of course an alignment nightmare.
+ASI with this utility function guarantees human extinction, because the atoms we're made of are useful for giant particle accelerators and telescopes.
 "Approximately, modestly, on average, truth-aligned" might not be as exciting as truth-maxxing, but at least it won't kill us all.

 ## Five Spicy Health Topics